4. Developer quickstart guide¶

 Obtaining the source code¶

-git checkout -b feature/[POD name] develop
+git checkout -b feature/[POD name] main

 This is the “beta test” version, used for testing changes before releasing them to end users

-Developers may download the code from GitHub as described in Obtaining the code, but we strongly recommend that you clone the repo in order to keep up with changes in the develop branch, and to simplify submitting pull requests with your POD’s code.
+Developers may download the code from GitHub as described in Obtaining the code, but we strongly recommend that you clone the repo in order to keep up with changes in the main branch, and to simplify submitting pull requests with your POD’s code.
 Instructions for how to do this are given in Git-based development workflow.

 Installing dependencies via conda¶